 Once the analysis is complete, the findings get assembled into a full IRS-compliant report.
 Every report includes:

-- Form 4562 / Form 3115 supporting detail — The specific line-item detail your CPA or tax software needs to apply the study to your return (or prepare a Form 3115 for a look-back).
-RentalWriteOff does not file Form 3115 — we provide the data that makes it easy for your tax professional to do so.
+- Form 4562 / Form 3115 supporting detail: Form 4562 is the form that reports depreciation on your tax return.
+Form 3115 is the form your CPA files to catch up missed depreciation on a property you've owned for a while (a "look-back").
+The report includes the specific line-item detail your CPA or tax software needs for either one.
+RentalWriteOff does not file Form 3115; we provide the data that makes it easy for your tax professional to do so.

 Step 4: Final quality review

 Before the report goes to you, it goes through a final review.
-A second engineer checks:
+A second reviewer checks:

 - That classifications match IRS guidelines for residential rentals